The Boston Pipeline

 Access to College & Pathways to Success for Local Youth

-Wentworth, through the Center for Community and Learning Partnerships (CLP), is committed to increasing college completion for local youth, by growing a new cohort of youth interested in design, engineering, computer science, and management; helping students persist in college; and supporting them through graduation from college.
+Wentworth, through the Center for Culture and Community (CCC), is committed to increasing college completion for local youth, by growing a new cohort of youth interested in design, engineering, computer science, and management; helping students persist in college; and supporting them through graduation from college.
 To help them achieve these important goals, we offer several programs as part of our influential Boston Pipeline Initiative that local youth can participate in:

 SummerFab